Jump to navigation

 There are no co-pays.

-The Program of All-Inclusive Care for the Elderly (PACE) PACE is a Medicare/Medicaid managed care program that provides health care and support services to individuals 55 years of age and older.
+The Program of All-Inclusive Care for the Elderly (PACE) PACE is a Medicare/Health First Colorado (Colorado's Medicaid Program) managed care program that provides health care and support services to individuals 55 years of age and older.
 The goal of PACE is to assist frail individuals to live in their communities as independently as possible by providing comprehensive services based upon their needs.

 In order to be enrolled in PACE you must:

-Co-payments vary depending on the service.
-See the Colorado Medicaid Benefits & Services Overview for the list of co-pays per service.
+Co-pays vary depending on the service.
+See the Health First Colorado Benefits & Services Overview for the list of co-pays per service.